KasparEtter/ef1p/pages/email/email.md

 when submitting a message to an outgoing mail server, they store the message with the `Bcc` field in the sent folder of the user's mailbox.
 As you might remember, [Gmail does things differently](#double-submission-problem), though.
-Instead of letting the mail client submit a copy of the message for the sent folder, the outgoing mail server stores all sent messages in the user's mailbox automatically.
+Instead of letting the mail client submit a copy of the message to the sent folder, the outgoing mail server stores all sent messages in the user's mailbox automatically.
 This leads to the following question:
 If mail clients remove the `Bcc` field from a message before sending it,